Merry England: Medieval origins

 The concept of Merry England originated in the Middle Ages, when Henry of Huntingdon around 1150 first coined the phrase Anglia plena jocis.
 His theme was taken up in the following century by the encyclopedist Bartholomeus Anglicus, who claimed that "England is full of mirth and of game, and men oft-times able to mirth and game".

 However Ronald Hutton's study of churchwardens' accounts places the real consolidation of "Merry England" between 1350 and 1520, with the newly elaborative annual festive round of the liturgical year, with candles and pageants, processions and games, boy bishops and decorated rood lofts.
-Hutton argues that, far from being pagan survivals, many of the activities of popular piety criticised by 16th-century reformers were actually creations of the later Middle Ages: "Merry England" thus reflects those historical aspects of rural English customs and folklore that were subsequently lost.
+Hutton argues that many of the activities of popular piety criticised by 16th-century reformers were far from being holdovers from the era of paganism but were instead creations of the later Middle Ages.
+Hutton argues that "Merry England" thus reflects those historical aspects of rural English customs and folklore that were subsequently lost.

 The same concept may have been used to describe a utopian state of life that peasants aspired to lead (see Cockaigne).
 Peasant revolts, such as those led by Wat Tyler and Jack Straw, invoked a visionary idea that was also egalitarian – John Ball arguing for "wines, spices, and good bread ... velvet and camlet furred with grise" all to be held in common.
 Tyler's rebels wished to throw off the feudal aristocracy (though the term "Norman yoke" belongs to a later period) and return to a perceived time where the Saxons ruled in equality and freedom.
 The main arguments of Tyler's rebels were that there was no basis for aristocratic rule in the Bible, and that the Plague had demonstrated by its indiscriminate nature that all people were equal under God.